 English as a subject is essentially concerned with communication, whether in written or spoken form, and developing those communication skills supports all other curricular subjects.
 For example, the ability to participate in and lead discussions involves listening to others, considering alternative viewpoints and perspectives and using judgement to weigh up arguments.
 It frequently demands negotiation and team working when presenting ideas and information and the ability to articulate concisely ideas and opinions, show an understanding of texts, base conclusions on research or evidence and so on.
 Because speaking and listening activities in English are often built around collaborative work, having respect for others' views and contributions develops self-discipline and empathy for others.
 These are transferable skills that impact on all other subjects.
 Most subjects involve written work and because work in English is often about honing and improving the quality and accuracy of written work, the skills and knowledge about aspects of language such as spelling and grammar and technical accuracy, have a positive impact on the quality of written work in other curriculum subjects.
 All students study English Literature and the deep study of texts helps develop skills of analysis, perhaps of themes, language, characters, social change or historical events.
-At its best, Literature illuminates the human condition and offers the reader opportunities to explore and reflect on situations, students have to explore questions of integrity, compassion, loyalty and responsibility.
-As a result, English Literature can be seen as a powerful agent for social, moral, cultural and spiritual development.
+At its best, Literature illuminates the human condition and offers the reader opportunities to explore and reflect on situations others have faced.
+In 'An Inspector Calls' by JB Preistley, The Inspector delivers a stunning closing speech to the Birling family about how 'we are all members of one body'.
+In exploring this viewpoint, and contrasting it with the opposing view of Mr Birling, that a man should simply 'look after his own business' students have to explore questions of what it takes to be a 'good human'.
+In doing so, Literature enhances students' insight into issues of personal and social responsibility, integrity, compassion and judgement.
+As a result, Eng